jni/git-tutorial/2-working.md

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-        mars.txt
+    strcalc.R

     nothing added to commit but untracked files present (use "git add" to track)
 {% endhighlight %}

 Tell git to add the file to its tracking system:

 {% highlight console %}
-$ git add mars.txt
+$ git add strcalc.R
 $ git status
 On branch master
 Your branch is up-to-date with 'origin/master'.
 Changes to be committed:
   (use "git reset HEAD <file>..." to unstage)

-        new file:   mars.txt
+    new file:   strcalc.R
 {% endhighlight %}

 Then, *commit* the changes to the history:

 {% highlight console %}
-$ git commit --message "Start notes on Mars as a base" [master 3e1d628] Start notes on Mars as a base
- 1 file changed, 1 insertion(+)
- create mode 100644 mars.txt
+$ git commit --message "Initial work on an R string calculator" [master c85a965] Initial work on an R string calculator 1 file changed, 12 insertions(+) create mode 100644 strcalc.R
 {% endhighlight %}

 The quoted string is called a *commit message*.
 This should summarise the